sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_34_LogicGatesNOTORANDgates/Quiz01.md

 **Description**

-a) This is the circuit diagram of OR gate.
-A and B are inputs and Q is the output.

-b) This is the circuit diagram of OR gate.
-A and B are inputs and Q is the output.

-c) This is the circuit diagram of OR gate.
-A and B are inputs and Q is the output.

-d) This is the circuit diagram of OR gate.
+This is the circuit diagram of OR gate.
 A and B are inputs and Q is the output.

 ---
 ---